 Last Thursday, Deloitte announced the annual ranking of the 50 fastest growing tech companies in the Netherlands.
-No less than 8 companies in the ranking are based in Groningen and this is the fifth year in a row where Groningen as a city is in second place.
+No less than 5 companies in the ranking are based in Groningen and this is the sixth year in a row where Groningen as a city is in second place.

 From Darwin to Adelaide, a race of around 3000 kilometers through the unforgiving Australian outback.
 In less than two weeks, the Bridgestone World Solar Challenge will kick off in high gear, and the Top Dutch Solar team competing for the first time, with a little help from last year’s Startup in Residence participant Greatwaves.

 This week, the Dutch Chamber of Commerce (KvK) announced their annual top 100 of the most innovative companies.
 Groningen based startup BUKU won the Audience Choice Award for their subscription based platform for educational books.
 The startup was ranked 57th in the top 100, but won the popular vote, with 615 votes.